huyingjie/notebook/source/neuroscience/depression.md

 ### Mental rehearsal

 Mental rehearsal does help (it activates the same motor networks as the real action) but is not enough.
 The reason for this is interesting.
 We learn from feedback only if we cannot predict it in advance.
 If you know what will happen, the brain does not learn.
 There is no feedback from the outside world in mental rehearsal; everything is created inside your head, so it has limited value.
-It is useful for reinforcing physical sporting skills giving a more fluid basic movement (e.g. a tennis backhand), but even then, with no outside feedback the perfectly executed backhand can still miss the real ball the opponent fires towards you.
+It is useful for reinforcing physical sporting skills giving a more fluid basic movement (e.g., a tennis backhand), but even then, with no outside feedback the perfectly executed backhand can still miss the real ball the opponent fires towards you.
 Do not rely on mental rehearsal.

 ## substance that isn't neurotransmitter: BDNF: brain-derived neurotrophic factor